 B.S.
 IN MANAGEMENT

-Options: General Business; International Business; Management; Management of Organizations; and Supply Chain and Information.
+Options: Global Business; Management of Organizations; and Supply Chain and Information Management.

 For a complete list of course descriptions and degree requirements, click here.